 Having noticed a viewer had arrived at my web site by searching for “Stuart 10V”,

-I went to the Google page just to see where I stood in the ranking.
-Whilst there,
+I went to the Google page to see where I was in the ranking.
+Whilst there, I visited

-I visited a metalworking forum that was listed and found the subject being raised
+a metalworking forum that was listed and found the subject being raised was making

-was making a Stuart 10V in a workshop having just a lathe and no milling machine.
+a Stuart 10V in a workshop having just a lathe.

 The brief articles that had appeared in the Model Engineer at that time to illustrate

-machining processes, doing this using some parts from a Stuart engine, were though
+machining processes, using some parts from a Stuart engine, were though using both

-using both a lathe and a milling machine.
-This being the catalyst for the comment
+a lathe and a milling machine.
+This being the catalyst for the comment on the forum,

 Having around 15 years previously made a 10V using just a Hobbymat MD65 lathe and